duongital/cpp/README.md

-# C/C++ in General Topics
+# Games Cover

-Main purpose is to cover games that we all already know how to play!
+Cover the games that we all already know how to play!

-During the time, I also learn and practice again several skills:

-- DS and Algorithms
+Todo:

-- OOP concepts
+- [x] tic-tac-toe
-- Visualization and Math theories

-Games to cover:

 - [ ] snake game
 - [ ] terris
-- [x] tic-tac-toe

-Visualization and Game are using Raylib engine:
+Visualization and Game are using Raylib engine.
+To run the code in local:

 1. Packages are managed with `CMakeLists.txt`: